Stri

 Stri is a 1995 Indian Telugu-language drama film featuring Thalaivasal Vijay and Rohini.
 It was written by Palagummi Padmaraju with screenplay and direction by K. S. Sethumadhavan.
 The film garnered two National Film Awards, two Nandi Awards and was showcased in the Indian Panorama section, International Film Festival of India and 2nd Prague International Film Festival.

 Plot

-The film deals with a lively and poignant village woman longing for love from her unpredictable paramour.
+The film deals with a lively and poignant village woman longing for the love of her unpredictable paramour.